 Can you imagine eating Bananas Foster for breakfast and calling it healthy?
-With this overnight oats recipe you’ll be ready to eat a delicious and filling meal first thing in the morning!
+With this banana overnight oats recipe, you’ll be ready to eat a delicious and filling meal first thing in the morning!

 One of my favorite restaurants in New Orleans, Brennans, makes the most amazing bananas foster dessert.
 Ordering it, is an experience on its own.
 The waiter brings a cart next to the table and combines the bananas, brown sugar, butter, liquor, cinnamon, and rum right on the skillet.
 Then, cooks it and flambés the dessert prior to serving it over vanilla ice-cream.

 It sounds amazing, right?
 I won’t even tell you how delicious it tastes.
 Let’s just say… that if you ever come to New Orleans, Brennans is definitely a place you want to experience.